-3.1 AIS - Aquatic Invasive Species: any freshwater or marine species that is not native to an ecosystem and whose introduction does or is likely to cause economic, human health, or environmental harm.

-- Areas of Extreme Concern -Areas of the state documented as having established Aquatic Invasive Species (AIS) that are considered to be a particular environmental or economic threat and hard to remove from sampling equipment, such as areas with New Zealand mudsnail (NZMS) populations.
+- 3.1 AIS Aquatic Invasive Species: any freshwater or marine species that is not native to an ecosystem and whose introduction does or is likely to cause economic, human health, or environmental harm. - 3.2 Areas of Extreme Concern -Areas of the state documented as having established Aquatic Invasive Species (AIS) that are considered to be a particular environmental or economic threat and hard to remove from sampling equipment, such as areas with New Zealand mudsnail (NZMS) populations.
 Most equipment and sampling gear used in these areas must undergo rigorous inspection and decontamination procedures to prevent accidental introductions to other waters.
-GIS layers of these areas are available for staff here http://awwecology/sites/itsoi/bsds/GIS/metadata/SitePages/environmentThemes.aspx, and images of the maps are on the EAP Field Training SharePoint site at http://teams/sites/EAP/Pages/FieldTraining.aspx.
-These layers are publically available through Ecology's website at http://economicology/sites/itsoi/bsds/GIS/metadata/SitePages/environmentThemes.aspx.
-These layers are publically available through Ecology's website at http://economicology/sites/itsoi/bsds/GIS/metadata/SitePages/environmentThemes.aspx.
-These layers are publically available through Ecology's website at http://economicology/sites/itsoi/bsds/GIS/metadata/SitePages/environmentThemes.aspx.
-These layers are publically available through Ecology's website at https://economicology/scearch-Data/Data-resources/Geographic-Information-Systems-GIS/GIS-data#e - Areas of Moderate Concern -Areas of the state not documented as having established NZMS or other species of extreme concern.
+Currently, confirmed or highly likely presence of the New Zealand mudsnail triggers an Extreme Concern designation and the extra cleaning requirements at the point of sighting as well as all waters downstream of that sighting.
+The Washington Department of Fish and Wildlife maintains the map of confirmed New Zealand mudsnail locations1.
+Links to GIS layers, and images of the maps are on the EAP Field Training SharePoint site.
+These layers are publicly available through Ecology's website2 under Invasive Species Areas of Extreme Concern (letter "e"). - 3.3 Areas of Moderate Concern -Areas of the state not documented as having established NZMS or other species of extreme concern.
 These areas may have other invasive species, including plants, animals, fish, invertebrates, and pathogens that should not be spread. - 3.4 Decontamination a method used to kill invasive species that may be lodged in or on equipment.
 These include drying, hot water wash, freezing and chemical treatments. - 3.5 Ecology Washington State Department of Ecology. - 3.6 EAP Environmental Assessment Program. - 3.7 HACCP Hazard Analysis and Critical Control Point.
-This is a systematic analysis tool used to identify the risks and the preventative procedures needed to significantly reduce the spread of aquatic species from our sampling equipment and operations. - 3.8 Invasive Species any organism that is not native to an ecosystem and whose introducation does, or is likely to cause, economic, human health, or environmental harm. - New Zealand mudsnail This AIS from New Zealand has been spreading across North America since its introduction in the late 1980s.
-They are very small (<1/8 inch), and just one individual is capable of producing 230 juveniles per year.
-They are easily transported into uninfected waters by hitchhiking on waders or other aquatic equipment.
-They are considered an environmental and economic threat to the state (Washington Invasive Species Council, 2008).
+This is a systematic analysis tool used to identify the risks and the preventative procedures needed to significantly reduce the spread of aquatic species from our sampling equipment and operations. - 3.8 Invasive Species any organism that is not native to an ecosystem and whose introduction does, or is likely to cause, economic, human health, or environmental harm.